moehriegitt/vastringify/README.md

 ## Restrictions

-- Compiling `printf` with any modern compiler gives you compile time warnings about the argument type vs. format string consistency.
-If these warnings are gone, there are usually no typing problems left.
-  For this library, no such warnings can be issued.
-And while it is type safe, i.e., crashes are more unlikely, particularly the argument count va. format specifier count is not checked, while it is checked in `printf` with a modern compiler.
-With this library, printing too many or too few arguments will result in undesirable output.

 - `%n` is not implemented, because pointers to integers are already used for strings, and the ambiguity between `size_t*` and `char32_t*` is common on many 32-bit systems, where both are